mvolkmann/mvolkmann.github.com/programming/sed-article.md

 However, much of the code in a general purpose language will re-implement things that sed already does.

-`sed` can perform text transformations in very compact way, but the code is harder to read.
+`sed` can perform text transformations in a very compact way but the code is harder to read.
 Also, there are some kinds of text transformations that are not possible in `sed`.
-However, it is worthwhile learning `sed` for the cases that it handles well because those cases occur quite often.
+Nonetheless, it is worthwhile learning `sed` for the cases that it handles well because those cases occur quite often.

 `sed` can be used on its own, but it is often used